Meeds122/v_blogger/README.md

 # v_blogger
 ## About
 v_bogger is a blogging platform created using the V programming language and HTMX for additional interactivity.
 This software is currently in *alpha* and a number of features are unsupported.
+See the roadmap below.
+Once the current roadmap features and the known security and reliability improvements are complete, the project will be moved into *beta* for testing.
 Please see the [releases page](https://github.com/Meeds122/v_blogger/releases) for the latest pre-compiled versions.
 Instructions for compiling this project are further on in this document.

 ## Status